AlcoholRehabHelp Logo

 • Shame or embarrassment

-The inventory allows you to face negative thoughts and difficulties that are the root of your addiction.
-It requires you to look at how you avoided responsibility and blamed others for your behavior.
-This is the step where you address any abuse you’ve experienced or secrets you’ve kept.
+Writing the list will require you to look at how you avoided responsibility and blamed others for your behavior.
+It will help you address any abuse you’ve experienced or secrets you’ve kept.

 Sponsored